MaggieMei/porting-guide-for-EMW3162/README.md

 ## 2 API Implementation
 Here we just port the functions on client side.
 ### 2.1 EMW3162Interface.cpp / EMW3162Interface.h
 In these two files, we need port the APIs both in WIFI Connection and Socket Management (including TCP and UDP connection).
-All those listed APIs need call the detail functions in EMW3162.cpp / EMW3162.h and be called by upper app to implement the WIFI connection and Socket management.
+Refer to the source code ([here](https://developer.mbed.org/users/Maggie17/code/emw3162-driver/)), this high level API inherits from NetworkStack and WifiInterface.
+So the class HAS TO implement the WifiInterface and NetworkStack virtual methods.

+Let's grab the function *virtual const char \*get_ip_address()* for an example.
+It is declared in *NetworkStack*, but implemented in *EMW3162Interface*, and call submodule *EMW3162* to send the corresponding AT command.
+In this case, "AT+IPCONFIG" is sent to get the internally stored IP address. *EMW3162* is also responsible for parsing the received data and return it back to upper layer *EMW3162Interface*.
+The *ATParser* offers all the parser API for *EMW3162*, including parser for the data to be sent and receviced.
+The *BufferedSerial* is responsible for sending data out to module through UART and handling received data once interrupt signal is detected and send it back to *ATParser*.

 WifiInterface API ([Implementation details](https://docs.mbed.com/docs/mbed-os-api-reference/en/5.2/APIs/communication/wifi/))
 ```